4Ran8jith/4Ran8jith/README.md

 - 👋 Hi, I’m Ranjith
-- I have worked on a website/app development called CIATE, a private repo.
-Backend: Django (Python) with asynchronous support via Channels and Daphne; Frontend: Tailwind CSS; Database: PostgreSQL, primarily managed through Django’s ORM.
+- I have mainly worked on a website/app development called CIATE and many other projects
 - I have worked on implementing a new framework, DPNP, on NPbench, a benchmarking suite.
-- and many data analysis projects.
+- and other ML projects.

 <!---